kablanbek/CVD_CDSS/README.md

 1. **Two-Model Architecture**: Combines a **Lifestyle Model** (5-feature screening using a large dataset) with a **Diagnostic Model** (13-feature clinical analysis based on a small dataset) to track patient risk across different stages of care.
 2. **Interpretability**: Using **SHAP** (SHapley Additive exPlanations) to identify the important features that lie behind an individual patient's risk score.
 3. **Safety prioritization**:
-   a.
+   3.a.
 Calibrated Probabilities: Uses _CalibratedClassifierCV_ to ensure a predicted 70% risk corresponds to a 70% real-world incidence.
-   b. $F_2$-scored Thresholds: Thresholds are tuned to prioritize Recall (Sensitivity), reducing the risk of life-threatening _False Negatives_.
+   3.b. $F_2$-scored Thresholds: Thresholds are tuned to prioritize Recall (Sensitivity), reducing the risk of life-threatening _False Negatives_.
 No one would like to be a False Negative in such case, right?
-   c.
+   3.c.
 Statstical Alerts: Automatically detects patient data outliers that fall outside $2.5$ standard deviations of the training population.

 # Generated Dashboard description:
 Risk assessment with model-specific safety limits.